Farmhouse Cabbage Soup with Cannellini Beans and Kielbasa is rustic, hearty and some of the best soup you’ll make all fall and winter long!

 This is probably something we can all agree on: January is a tough month.

 I live in the southern United States so what’s to complain about you might ask.
 Well, instead of snowy and cold as in my home state of Wisconsin, we have a rainy and bone-chilling damp cold with a bleak gray landscape.
-No, not the worst thing in the world and hallelujah for the NFL playoffs this month and how ’bout them Packers!

 My family is Polish and because cabbage is a mainstay in Polish cooking, it seems there’s always a head of cabbage in my father’s house.
 My father is a hunter, fisherman, gardener and forest forager so the freezer has everything from venison Polish sausage to bluegills to wild blackberries.
 The root cellar is stocked with everything from potatoes to salsa to sauerkraut.

 Although cannellini beans (or white kidney beans) are used mainly in Italian cuisine, the Poles use them in Breton Beans or Fasolka po Bretonsku, a dish that originated in England but is very popular in Poland.